lilithaJVC/Music-app/README.md

 <ul><li><strong>Functional Requirements:</strong></li></ul>

-<ul>this application allow users to register and login to the application
+<ul>this application allow users to register by providing their name , email and password then clicking in the signup button
+<ul></ul>once the user is registered they can  login to the application by providing their email and the registered password </ul>
 </ul>
 <ul>it allows users to select bewtween a single player and mutli-player mode
 </ul>